How To Waterproof Reclaimed Wood Furniture

 Waterproofing Reclaimed Wood

 Finally, you can begin the oiling process.
 Use gloves and keep lint-free rags around to spread the oil with.
-Apply the oil evenly and do not touch the oil while it is getting absorbed.
+Apply the oil evenly and must not touch the oil while it is getting absorb.
 Once done, let it dry for 30 minutes and then use a cloth to wipe off any excess oil you see.